-- " Triggers are in place to protect the treasury account from a possible downgrade of the Guaranteed Investment Contract (GIC) provider's ratings.
-If Santander's longterm or short-term rating falls below Baa3 or P-3 respectively, it will have to find a suitably rated guarantor or substitute. - " Santander may notify the debtors of the transfer of the loans.
+- Triggers are in place to protect the treasury account from a possible downgrade of the treasury account bank's ratings.
+If Santander's long- term or short-term rating falls below Baa3 or P-3 respectively, it will have to find a suitably rated guarantor or substitute. - Santander may notify the debtors of the transfer of the loans.
 The management company also has the ability to carry out the notification.